 If someone is looking at your professional profile, it’s because they think you might be able to help them with some kind of problem.
 To put it bluntly, the people looking over your professional profile are more interested in what you can do than who you are.

 You should take advantage of the available space to highlight events or skills that make you stand out as a lawyer in your area of practice.
+Explain what you’ve done, major accomplishments, professional and educational background, etc. The trick here is to try not to sound like everyone else.

 Take Your Time And Be Original